OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Facebook/README.md

 - AppId: Facebook application id.
 - AppSecret: The application secret.
+- Javascript SDK Version: The FB SDK to load
+- Javascript Sdk js: The sdk js file to load
+- Init on every page: If set the sdk is loaded on every page, otherwise on demand.
+- Parameters for the FB.init() call: a comma seperated key-values that are passed to the FB.init() function

+Check [Facebook SDK for JavaScript](https://developers.facebook.com/docs/javascript/quickstart) for more info.

-Both settings are available in the [facebook for developers application's](https://developers.facebook.com/apps) page, under Basic Settings.
+AppId and AppSecret settings are available in the [facebook for developers application's](https://developers.facebook.com/apps) page, under Basic Settings.

+It registers the sdk with ResourceManager (resources: fb and fbsdk), so you can use it from liquid or razor templates

 ## Facebook Login